 Just as military personnel represent our country’s values at home and abroad, so do your employees represent your carrier’s image and values.
 Our veterans have been immersed in a culture built on discipline, loyalty, respect, pride, and accountability, and are trained from day one to take pride in their work and respect their role in something larger.

 Here at Averitt, hundreds of our current associates - including drivers, members of our executive team, people in supply chain and logistics roles, logistics, and operations leaders, and administrative professionals - have served or are currently serving in the military.
 Hiring military personnel is more than a practical HR trend for us.
 It’s a natural fit.

 We know firsthand the value of welcoming veterans into our workforce, and we’re passionate about encouraging others to do the same.
 We’re honored to be recognized as a “Patriotic Employer” by the U.S. Department of Defense’s Employer Support of the Guard and Reserve program, or ESGR.

 As a part of our ongoing commitment to hire veterans, we are engaged in several initiatives, including:

 - CDL skills waiver assistance for veterans with military driving experience.

-- Driver-to-leadership career paths, encouraging veterans to move up through the ranks to leadership positions.
+- Dock-to-driver and driver-to-leadership career paths, encouraging veterans to move up through the ranks to leadership positions.

 To learn more about Averitt's military hiring initiatives, visit AverittCareers.com/military.